remodlai/Flowise/docs/documentation/handoff/user_routes.md

    - Application metadata
    - Organization information

+4. **Roles Array**: The `roles` array contains detailed information about all roles assigned to the user:
+   - The user's primary role is always included in the array
+   - Each role object includes `role`, `resource_type`, and `resource_id` properties
+   - Example format:
+     ```json
+     "roles": [
+       {
+         "role": "platform_admin",
+         "resource_type": "global",
+         "resource_id": null
+       },
+       {
+         "role": "admin",
+         "resource_type": "organization",
+         "resource_id": "org-uuid"
+       }
+     ]
+     ```
+   - The `role` property at the user object root level contains the user's primary role
+   - The `roles` array contains all roles, including the primary role and any additional roles

 This standardization ensures that client applications can rely on consistent field names and data structures across all user-related API endpoints.

 ## Controller Methods